pbsmyth/command-line/lessons.md

 ## A Favorite Command Line Feature: Tab Completion

 When you are navigating in the command line, typing folder and file names can seem to go against the promise of easier communication with your computer.
-Here comes `tab` completion, stage right!
+Here comes _tab completion_, stage right!

-When you need to type out a file or folder name—for example, the name of that csv file we've been working with: nypl_items.csv—in the command line and want to move more quickly, you can just type out the beginning characters of that file name up until it's distinct in that folder and then click the <kbd>tab</kbd> key.
+When you need to type out a file or folder name—for example, the name of that csv file we've been working with: `nypl_items.csv`—in the command line and want to move more quickly, you can just type out the beginning characters of that file name up until it's distinct in that folder and then click the <kbd>tab</kbd> key.
 And voilà!
 Clicking that <kbd>tab</kbd> key will complete the rest of that name for you, and it only works if that file or folder already exists within your working directory.

 In other words, anytime in the command line you can type as much of the file or folder name that is unique within that directory, and <kbd>tab</kbd> complete the rest!